TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 }
 ```

-The Transfer Buffer gives us a pointer to the start of some memory with the length we requested:
+With the `SDL_MapGPUTransferBuffer()` function, the Transfer Buffer gives us a pointer to the start of some memory with the size we requested.

 ```c++
 Vertex* transferData = static_cast<Vertex*>(SDL_MapGPUTransferBuffer(myAppState->device, transferBuffer, false));